 Can I make a plant-based Christmas Charcuterie Board?

 Yes, of course!
-Just replace any animal-based items like salami and cheese with plant-based ingredients such as apple, pineapple chunks, jicama cubes, crackers, chips, pretzels, or whatever you like.
+Just replace any animal-based items like salami and cheese with plant-based ingredients from the grocery store such as apple, pineapple chunks, jicama cubes, crackers, chips, pretzels, or whatever you like.
+You can also use different shapes and seasonal colors of fruits or finger foods to stick with the Christmas theme.
 See my recipe for a Vegan Charcuterie Board.

 More Holiday Recipes You Might Like